Bioconductor/bioconductor.org/content/help/workflows/oligo-arrays.markdown

 Using Bioconductor for Microarray Analysis
 ==========================================

-Bioconductor has advanced facilities for analysis of diverse microarray platforms, including Affymetrix, Illumina, Nimblegen, Agilent, and other one- and two-color technologies.
+Bioconductor has advanced facilities for analysis of microarray platforms including Affymetrix, Illumina, Nimblegen, Agilent, and other one- and two-color technologies.

 Bioconductor includes extensive support for analysis of expression arrays, and well-developed support for exon, copy number, SNP,